 Know Before You Go

-The sculpture can be found on the first terrace of the cemetery coming down from Princes Street.
+The sculpture can be found on the second terrace of the cemetery coming down from Princes Street.
 Entrance to St Cuthbert's Kirkyard follows the usual opening hours for Princes Street Gardens, 7 a.m. to 10 p.m. daily.